octfolio-deploy/octfolioclientapi/README.md

 | order | Array[Array] | Nested array containing ordering information.
 Refer to the ordering heading for more information | &#9744; |

 ### Conditions
-HTTP GET requested allow you to tag on conditional headings to filter the returned data.
+HTTP GET requests allow you to tag on conditional headings to filter the returned data.
 Conditional headings contain the following three things:
 1. column - this is the column you wish to filter by.
 2. operator - the operation used to filter.
 Supported operators are "<", ">", ">=", "<=", "=", "like", "LIKE".
 Please note "LIKE" and "like" are the same.
 3. comparator - this is what we'll be comparing our column to.